ODIM-Project/PluginCiscoACI/README.md

 8. Save the Cisco ACI plugin Docker image on the deployment node at `~/plugins/aciplugin`.

    ```
-   $ sudo docker save aciplugin:1.0 -o ~/plugins/aciplugin/aciplugin.tar
+   docker save aciplugin:1.0 -o ~/plugins/aciplugin/aciplugin.tar
    ```

-9. If it is a three-node cluster configuration, log in to each cluster node and [configure proxy server for the plugin](#configuring-proxy-server-for-a-plugin-version).
+9. Save the proxy configuration file `install/templates/aciplugin_proxy_server.conf.j2` to the ODIM plugin path.

-   Skip this step if it is a one-node cluster configuration.
+   **Important**: Do NOT change the value of any parameter in this file.

 10. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.

     ```
-	$ cd ~/ODIM/odim-controller/scripts
+    cd ~/ODIM/odim-controller/scripts
     ```

-12. Open the `kube_deploy_nodes.yaml` file.
+11. Open the `kube_deploy_nodes.yaml` file.

-         $ vi kube_deploy_nodes.yaml
+        vi kube_deploy_nodes.yaml

 12. Update the following parameters in the `kube_deploy_nodes.yaml` file to their corresponding values:

     | Parameter                    | Value                                                        |